Lockdown latest – a summaryBack to top

 In line with social distancing and safety guidelines, we’ll only meet customers in person if it’s absolutely necessary, such as to carry out a repair, undertaking support work, or to show a potential customer a new property.
 Otherwise we will provide the service to you over the phone or via email.
 For an example of how we’re keeping people safe face-to-face, watch our repairs video below.

-I am ill / self-isolating.
+I am ill / self-isolating / shielding.
 What should I do?

-If you have contracted Coronavirus, or been told to self-isolate by NHS Test and Trace, please let us know.
-This is to help prevent the virus from spreading and to protect our staff and other customers, as we will not visit you unless it is an emergency.
+If you (or your household) have Coronavirus symptoms, or been told to self-isolate by NHS Test and Trace, or you are shielding, please let us know by calling 0345 111 0000.
+This is to help prevent the virus from spreading and to protect you, our staff and other customers, as we will not visit you unless it is an emergency.
 In an emergency, we’ll ask for your co-operation in taking all possible precautions.
-Please follow the latest Government advice.
+Please follow the latest Government advice

 I’m experiencing domestic abuse or anti-social behaviour.
 What support is available?